sMailund/rick/readme.md

 # rick

-Spiffy provides a command line interface for controlling Spotify without having to open the window.
+`rick` provides a command line interface for controlling Spotify without having to open the window.

 ## setup
 In the current version, environment variables `SPOTIFY_ID` and `SPOTIFY_SECRET` must be set, can be found in the spotify developer section.